Access Management 7.3.1

 1. In the AM admin UI, go to Realms > Realm Name > Services > OAuth2 Provider > Advanced OpenID Connect.

-4. Add AuthType to the Allowlisted Session Property Names field.
+5. Add AuthType to the Allowlisted Session Property Names field.
+This ensures the property can be read, edited, or deleted, from a session.

-6. Create or update an authentication journey to include a Set Session Properties node with an AuthType property whose value is the amr claim.
+7. Create or update an authentication journey to include a Set Session Properties node.

 Demonstrate authentication requirements